-A very special piece of architecture is now up for sale.
+A very special piece of architecture is back up for sale.
 The Jordleys 1960s circular modern house in Goring on Thames, Oxfordshire.

 The house was designed back in the early 1960s, the work of architects Bicknell and Hamilton and with a distinctive shape and look that wasn’t just about catching the eye.
 Although the end product certainly does.

 The curved/circular nature of this one was to maximise the southerly views and garden access.
 This means a lot of natural light during the day, aided by a skylight in the central hallway to boost the natural light further.

 Of course, a circular house might have its own issues in terms of furnishing, but to be honest, not that many.
 A look around this one shows big, open spaces and a subtle curve that adds character rather than layout problems.
 I’ve always been fascinated by houses that go down this road, and I only wish there were more out there.

 The architecture is largely unchanged, with some updates over the years, such as an updated kitchen and bathroom areas.
 But nothing radical.